Page Reviewed / Updated – Nov. 20, 2022

 Program Description

 Two levels of support are provided through this program.
 All elderly residents in need receive certain assistance free of charge (included with their rent).
-A higher level of assistance is offered, which some residents receive free of charge (funded by other public sources), and others pay for, on a sliding scale based on their income.
+A higher level of assistance is offered, which some residents receive free of charge (funded by other public sources).
+Others are required to pay for the services on a sliding scale based on their income.
 Similar to assisted living facilities, supervision and assistance is available around the clock.

-The Supportive Senior Housing Initiative falls under the Massachusetts Supportive Housing Initiative program, which is a collaborative effort between The Department of Housing and Community Development (DHCD) and the Executive Office of Elder Affairs.
+The Supportive Senior Housing Initiative falls under the Massachusetts Supportive Housing Initiative program, which is a collaborative effort between the Executive Office of Housing and Livable Communities (EOHLC) and the Executive Office of Elder Affairs.

 Eligibility Guidelines

-To be eligible for assistance under the Supportive Senior Housing Initiative Program, the individual must be eligible for publicly supported housing for the elderly.
+To be eligible for assistance under the Supportive Senior Housing Initiative, individuals must:

-• Applicants must be at least 60 years of age.
+• Be at least 60 years of age or disabled.

 The value of one’s assets is not considered a factor for admittance into this program.